Disaster Relief Emergency Grants

 All grants and grant recipients are subject to all the requirements of the Legal Services Corporation Act and any applicable appropriations acts, laws, rules, regulations, policies, guidelines, instructions, and other directives.
 These provisions contain restrictions on the activities of those who receive our funds and may affect the eligibility of potential applicants.
 Recipients of LSC Emergency Relief Grants must comply with all LSC requirements.

 Please visit Grantee Guidance for more detailed information about reporting and compliance requirements as well as applicable law.

-In addition to funds for our regular emergency-relief grants, in 2014, the Margaret A. Cargill Foundation provided 1.2 million for the Midwest Legal Disaster Coordination Project, a two-year grant designed to foster strong and sustainable relationships between disaster-preparedness organizations and legal service providers in the Midwest.
+In addition to funds for our regular emergency-relief grants, in 2014 and 2016, LSC recieved private funding for the Midwest Legal Disaster Coordination Project, a grant designed to foster strong and sustainable relationships between disaster-preparedness organizations and legal service providers in the Midwest.

 Our grantees in 10 midwestern states were eligible to apply for funding to create a disaster-response plan.
 Iowa Legal Aid and Legal Aid of Nebraska were selected through a competitive application process to undertake these efforts.

 These grants support the hiring of disaster coordinators, who engage with local community service providers to create a disaster response plan.